 2. Keep Off the Edges

-The edges of the cards are trimmed so make sure to keep all the important stuff (any text, faces or borders) at least 1/4 inch away from the edge.
+Keep the important stuff away from the edges of your design.
+The edges of the cards are trimmed after printing, so make sure to keep anything you wouldn’t want trimmed off (any text, faces or borders) at least 1/4 inch away from the edge.

 3. Keep it light

 The way the colors are displayed on your screen will vary a bit from the way they appear on paper.
 They may even vary between various display screens.
 Same goes for the lightness of an image.
 High quality paper is a bit toothy and thicker in texture.
 When an image is printed some of the ink gets absorbed into the high quality paper.
 This can result in slightly darker images on the card.

 With that said, keep your images lightened up.
 No need to completely over do it, but if your image is dark on your screen, it will likely appear a little darker when printed.